ABZ-Aaron/CoinCap-API-Pipeline/notes/instructions.md

 ```
 ## Access Postgres from Local Machine

-Note, you may need to add a new inbound rule to your EC2 security group to access Postgres.
+Note, you may need to add a new inbound rule to your EC2 security group to access Postgres, e.g., Custom TCP, Port 5439, with Source being your IP address.
+A security group dictates what traffic and enter and leave your EC2 instance.

 ### PgAdmin (Graphical User Interface)